 Heater Voltage of tubes

-This text is a little bit parody, but I still mean it.
-What a miracle, tubes work so well, because everything inside is a compromise, between parameters, performance, cost, reliability, and many more items.
+It is such a miracle, that tubes work so well.
+That is because everything inside is a difficult compromise, between parameters, performance, cost and reliability.

 Information Sources